NieneB/InternshipReport/index.md

 With the emerging of web-based maps, the user is no longer depended on what the cartographer puts on the map.
 (Ogao & Kraak, 2002) With electronic maps, the user can navigate and explore the spatial data themselves with the given functionality.
 In a dynamic interactive visualization, the user pends between data presentation and exploration.
 (Ogao & Kraak, 2002)

-Knapp(1995) defined four visualization operation tasks to be considered for web-based maps; identify, locate, compare and associate.
-Identify is describing an object, locate indicates the search for a object whose identity was already know.
+Knapp (1995) defined four visualization operation tasks to be considered for web-based maps; identify, locate, compare and associate.
+Identify is describing an object, locate indicates the search for an object whose identity was already know.
 Associate and compare is the ability to relate between two different objects.

 To cover the four visualization operations the user interface for a web page should have the following basic components: